statgen/colocus-ui-vue3/README.md

 Similarly, **buildCompareLayout()**, builds the container, and also creates the scatter plot directly.

 #### The LD panel
 The LDPanel is component that displays operational controls for the LZ page, including a list of variants to be used as LD references in the region plots.
-The list is generated in the composable and then pushed to the filterStore.
+The list is generated in the composable and then pushed to the appStore.
 Earlier, I tried supply the list directly to the LDPanel, but it would not display correctly.
 In different scenarios, it would display only the first two elements, or duplicate the first two elements as panels were added, or display nothing in the label slot.
-The functional workaround was to push the list to the filterStore.
+The functional workaround was to push the list to the appStore.

 So LDPanel  pulls the list from there for display as radio buttons.
 Using our VariantLabel component caused erroneous behavior.
 The solution was to render and format the values directly.
 The downside to this is that it is partially redundant with code in the VariantLabel component.
 My hunch is that Vue's reactivity system was failing with all the nesting.
 Perhaps a new version of Vue, Vuetify, or both will help.
 As of this writing (2024-07-22), we are using the following key libraries, which are the latest as of this date: